Hemsworthe History, Family Crest & Coats of Arms

 The first record of the family was Adam de Himeswurth who was listed in the Assize Rolls for Yorkshire in 1219.

 Early History of the Hemsworthe family

-Another 135 words (10 lines of text) are included under the topic Early Hemsworthe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hemsworthe research.
+Another 86 words (6 lines of text) covering the years 1621 and 1672 are included under the topic Early Hemsworthe History in all our PDF Extended History products and printed products wherever possible.

 Hemsworthe Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Hamsworth, Harmsworth, Hemsworth and others.